How Gensler’s winning design created a “transformative experience” at the famed sports & music venue

 Hunter Douglas’ team customized and engineered High Profile Series Frameworks and Straight Baffle ceilings while working around existing ceiling conditions: “The client, architect, and contractors wanted minimal penetrations to the existing deck above due to pre-existing conditions and the overall aesthetic,” explains Hunter Pope, architectural sales manager of Hunter Douglas Architectural.

-The ceiling design and installation “was definitely unusual,” says subcontractor Richard Meyer, of Cord Construction.
+The ceiling design and installation “was definitely unusual,” says subcontractor Richard Meyer, of Cord Contracting.
 “Luckily, we have state-of-the-art layout programs that let us take the architect’s auto-CAD file and lay out all of the parts going around the building to ensure we kept the look they were looking for.
 Meyer says an engineer did pull tests to ensure it was “still going to be cost-effective and hold up in the long run.”

 He says the Hunter Douglas team excelled at providing drawings that offered “a nice guide to putting it all together.
 I don’t think anyone’s really done that type of system before… there was definitely a lot of designing involved in this custom work.”
 While “the installation went very fast,” according to Meyer, he detailed extensive planning “to figure out where the parts and pieces go.”